metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_probe_v1_manifest.md

 - `oauth2` (Attributes) OAuth2 for the URL.
 Only valid in Prometheus versions 2.27.0 and newer. (see [below for nested schema](#nestedatt--spec--oauth2))
 - `prober` (Attributes) Specification for the prober to use for probing targets.
 The prober.URL parameter is required.
 Targets cannot be probed if left empty. (see [below for nested schema](#nestedatt--spec--prober))
 - `sample_limit` (Number) SampleLimit defines per-scrape limit on number of scraped samples that will be accepted.
+- `scrape_class` (String) The scrape class to apply.
+- `scrape_protocols` (List of String) 'scrapeProtocols' defines the protocols to negotiate during a scrape.
+It tells clients the protocols supported by Prometheus in order of preference (from most to least preferred).
+If unset, Prometheus uses its default value.
+It requires Prometheus >= v2.49.0.
 - `scrape_timeout` (String) Timeout for scraping metrics from the Prometheus exporter.
 If not specified, the Prometheus global scrape timeout is used.
 - `target_limit` (Number) TargetLimit defines a limit on the number of scraped targets that will be accepted.
 - `targets` (Attributes) Targets defines a set of static or dynamically discovered targets to probe. (see [below for nested schema](#nestedatt--spec--targets))